IIIF/cookbook-recipes/recipe/0299-region/index.md

 In this example we use an ImageApiSelector on the `body` of the Manifest's sole Annotation to retrieve a single article selection from the 16 February 1925 issue of _Berliner Tageblatt_.
 The article discusses a meeting including Neville Chamberlain of Great Britain.

-### Level 0 implementation
-(+/- effective in Mirador only but here more for discussion)
-{% include manifest_links.html viewers="Mirador, UV" manifest="manifest-level0.json" %}
-{% include jsonviewer.html src="manifest-level0.json" config="data-line='14-15,22-32'" %}

-### Full Image service implementation
-*Displaying a region of a IIIF resource using an Image service is not yet supported in viewers.*

 {% include manifest_links.html manifest="manifest.json" %}
 {% include jsonviewer.html src="manifest.json" config="data-line='14-15,25-48'" %}